-Please submit this letter to email@example.com and we will submit directly to the PM.
-Alternatively you can go online to the Clean Clothes Campaign website
+Please submit this letter to email@example.com and we will submit directly to the Thai Supreme Court.

 The Thai Constitution affords the right to a speedy and fair trial.
 We are concerned Somyot Prueksakasemsuk may not be accorded these basic rights.
 We believe the denial of bail is part of an ongoing pattern of harassment and intimidation of human rights defenders in Thailand.
-We ask the Thai judicial authorities to ensure that the rights of Somyot Prueksakasemsuk are upheld during his detention and that he is accorded his right to a fair trial, including the right to bail.
+We ask the Thai judicial authorities to ensure that the rights of Somyot Prueksakasemsuk are upheld and that his appeal and request for bail are processed quickly.